sam-braun/currency-trading/README.md

 ## Overview

-Triangular arbitrage is a financial strategy that takes advantage of exchange rate discrepancies between three currencies to generate a risk-free profit.
-This project is an Arbitrage Opportunity Detector that analyzes exchange rates to identify potential arbitrage opportunities across different currencies.
-It includes a backend implemented in C++ using the C++ REST SDK (cpprest) for handling HTTP requests and a frontend built with React.
+Triangular arbitrage is a strategy that takes advantage of exchange rate discrepancies between three currencies to generate a risk-free profit.
+This Arbitrage Opportunity Detector analyzes exchange rates to identify potential arbitrage opportunities across different currencies.
+It includes a backend implemented in C++ and a frontend built with React.

 ## Prerequisites